colcon/colcon.readthedocs.org/reference/verb/build.rst

   Use the ``--install-base`` as the install prefix for all packages instead of a package specific subdirectory in the install base.

+  Without this option each package will contribute its own paths to environment variables which leads to very long environment variable values.
+  With this option most of the paths added to environment variables will be the same and need to be added only once resulting in shorter environment variable values.

+  The disadvantage of using this option is that it doesn't provide proper isolation between packages.
+  For example declaring a dependency on one package allows to also access resources from other packages installed in the same install prefix (without requiring a declared dependency).

   Note: on Windows using ``cmd`` this argument should be used for workspaces with many packages otherwise the environment variables might exceed the supported maximum length.